atm98/Project-LinkShrink/backend/user-service/README.md

 ## 1. Overview

 Handles all user-related concerns: registration, login, profile management, and authentication (issuing JWTs).
-It is the sole owner of the user-related database tables.
+It is the sole owner of the user-related database tables, which reside in a dedicated logical database or schema within a shared Amazon RDS PostgreSQL instance.
+This ensures strong logical isolation while optimizing cost and management overhead.

 ---

 ## 2. Database Schema

-This service owns the following tables.
+This service owns the following tables within its own logical database/schema in the shared RDS instance.

 ### `users` table